philgyford/samuelpepys-twitter/README.md

 Uses Redis to store the time the script last ran.

 It can send only Twitter tweets, or only Mastodon toots, or send identical updates to both simultaneously.
-The instructions below mostly refer to "tweets" but consider tweets/toots interchangeable.

 It needs to be run automatically, ideally once per minute, e.g. via `cron`.
 Every minute, this should be run:

-    python tweeter.py
+    python poster.py

 See below for installation instructions, including for Heroku.

-## Tweet files
+## Post files

-There are files of tweets in dated yearly directories and monthly files, eg, `tweets/1660/01.txt`.
-Most recent tweets at the top of each file.
-The years should be `YEARS_AHEAD` years ago. eg, if `YEARS_AHEAD` is set to `353`, then tweets in the `1660` directory will be used in 2013.
+There are files of posts in dated yearly directories and monthly files, eg, `posts/1660/01.txt`.
+Most recent posts at the top of each file.
+The years should be `YEARS_AHEAD` years ago. eg, if `YEARS_AHEAD` is set to `353`, then posts in the `1660` directory will be used in 2013.

-You could set `YEARS_AHEAD` to `0` and then tweets will be sent on the day they're dated for.
+You could set `YEARS_AHEAD` to `0` and then posts will be sent on the day they're dated for.
 Possibly a more useful and common requirement!

-Tweets should be in time order, with most recent first.
-Each tweet should be on a single line, preceded by its date and time,  and an optional 'r' (to indicate the tweet's "kind". `r`, a reply, is currently the only option, see below).
+Posts should be in time order, with most recent first.
+Each post should be on a single line, preceded by its date and time,  and an optional 'r' (to indicate the post's "kind". `r`, a reply, is currently the only option, see below).
 Valid formats:

-    1660-01-02 11:20   This is tweet 3
+    1660-01-02 11:20   This is post 3

-    1660-01-02 11:18 r This is a reply to tweet 1.
+    1660-01-02 11:18 r This is a reply to post 1.

-    1660-01-02 11:16   This is tweet 1.
+    1660-01-02 11:16   This is post 1.

 Any lines that aren't of that format will be ignored.
-So feel free to comment out any tweets to be ignored by prepending them with a different character, and leave blank lines to make reading easier.
+So feel free to comment out any posts to be ignored by prepending them with a different character, and leave blank lines to make reading easier.

-The script doesn't check for length of tweet, so any tweets longer than 280 characters will be submitted and rejected.
+The script doesn't check for length of post, so any posts longer than 280 characters will be submitted and rejected.

-## What gets tweeted
+## What gets posted

-The script looks through all the tweets and grabs any whose time (adjusted with
+The script looks through all the posts and grabs any whose time (adjusted with
     `YEARS_AHEAD`) fulfills all three conditions:

 1. It is earlier than *now* (ie, not in the future).
 2. It is since the script last ran.
 3. It is also since `MAX_TIME_WINDOW` minutes ago.

 The last condition is to catch the following scenario: Something goes wrong with the server or script and it isn't run successfully for, say, 12 hours.
-The next time it's run it would instantly tweet all tweets set for the last 12 hours.
+The next time it's run it would instantly post all posts set for the last 12 hours.
 Assuming we don't want this, set `MAX_TIME_WINDOW` to how many minutes back we'd want to check.

-If you *would* want to tweet all the past 12 hours worth of tweets, set `MAX_TIME_WINDOW` to a very large number.
+If you *would* want to post all the past 12 hours worth of posts, set `MAX_TIME_WINDOW` to a very large number.

-Any tweets that match those conditions will be tweeted a couple of seconds apart, in the order their datetimes are in.
+Any posts that match those conditions will be posted a couple of seconds apart, in the order their datetimes are in.

 ## Replies

-If a line has an `r` between the time and the text, it is a reply to whichever tweet is on the line below it, so it will be posted "in reply to" that tweet.
+If a line has an `r` between the time and the text, it is a reply to whichever post is on the line below it, so it will be posted "in reply to" that post.
-If, for some reason, the previous tweet failed to post, the reply will still be posted, but not as a reply.
+If, for some reason, the previous post failed to post, the reply will still be posted, but not as a reply.

-Note: Replies do not currently work across month boundaries. i.e. if the very earliest tweet in a month's file is an `r` it will be posted as a standard, non-reply tweet.
+Note: Replies do not currently work across month boundaries. i.e. if the very earliest post in a month's file is an `r` it will be posted as a standard, non-reply post.

 ## Testing

-Use the included `tester.py` script to check the formatting of all tweet files.
+Use the included `tester.py` script to check the formatting of all post files.
-It will list errors for any tweets that are in the wrong order, or that are too long, or that aren't of the correct format. eg:
+It will list errors for any posts that are in the wrong order, or that are too long, or that aren't of the correct format. eg:

 	$ python tester.py

-	FILE tweets/1660/01.txt
+	FILE posts/1660/01.txt
 	 1660-01-31 12:40: Time is after previous time (1660-01-31 11:00:00).

-	FILE tweets/1660/08.txt
+	FILE posts/1660/08.txt
-	 1660-08-28 22:50: Tweet is 281 characters long.
+	 1660-08-28 22:50: Post is 281 characters long.

-	FILE tweets/1660/09.txt
+	FILE posts/1660/09.txt
 	 1660-08-29 14:12: Kind should be nothing or 'r'.
 It was: 'x'.